-It seems to be incredibly difficult to find good information about how to paint, stain, or dye wooden toys with safe, non-toxic paints, stains, or dyes - so I put this page together to be a collected resource.
+It's really hard to find good information about how to paint, stain, or dye wooden toys with safe, non-toxic paints, stains, or dyes.
+So I put this page together to be a collected resource for people who might like to make or paint toys.
 Since little kids like my sons chew and teethe on these toys, I want to be especially certain that any coatings or colorings will be safe if ingested.

 Here is one other page - from a talented toymaker - that has some useful information about paints and dyes, including some of the kinds of colors described on this page.

-Please do if you have any further information you'd like to share.
+Please if you have any further information you'd like to share.

 Anything water-based will "raise the grain" of the wood, and it seems that softer woods such as pine are especially affected by this.
 Water-based colors may also make the end grain open up (it seemed to, in my experience) so it is rougher and harder to seal.